-Southwest monsoon to reach central India by June 5, says IMD
+Southwest monsoon has arrived in Kerala, says IMD

-The monsoon rains are expected to hit Kerala a week earlier than usual.

-The southwest monsoon is expected to reach parts of central and eastern India by June 5, the India Meteorological Department said on Friday.
+The monsoon rains are expected to reach parts of central and eastern India by June 5, said the weather department.

-This year, the southwest monsoon reached the southern Andaman Sea on May 13, earlier than the usual date of May 21.
-It is also expected to arrive in Kerala about a week ahead of the usual June 1-mark, The Indian Express reported

-The conditions are also likely to become favourable for further advance of monsoon over some more areas of the southern Arabian Sea, remaining parts of the Maldives and Comorin area, Lakshadweep, Kerala, many parts of Karnataka, Tamil Nadu, some parts of coastal Andhra Pradesh, Rayalaseema, some more parts south, central and northern Bay of Bengal and some parts of North East, the weather department said.
+The southwest monsoon arrived over Kerala on Saturday, said the India Meteorological Department.

+The onset of southwest monsoon took place eight days ahead of the usual June 1-mark, the department said.

 The southwest monsoon season generally begins in June and starts to retreat by September.
 The India Meteorological Department declares the onset of the season when it hits Kerala.